Thriller

 Stars who appeared included Britain's own Helen Mirren, Diana Dors, Denholm Elliot and Stanley Baxter.
 British born actress Judy Carne, who had made a name for herself on the American comedy series Rowan and Martin's Laugh-In, also appeared, as did international film star Diane Cilento.

-Thriller was a superior anthology series of the 1970s and through Network DVD viewers can chill and thrill once more to the complete series.
+Thriller was a superior anthology series of the 1970s and was released by the now defunct Network DVD.
+Find a copy and you can thrill once more to the complete series.
 It is highly recommended.

 Published on February 7th, 2019.
 Written by Laurence Marcus for Television Heaven.